operator-framework/audit/README.md

 Then, this report will result in a JSON file with all data exctract from the index and the bundles.
 Note that audit will download each bundle and extracted the info from them.
-Therefore, the reports available in the page [https://operator-framework.github.io/audit/](https://operator-framework.github.io/audit/) are done using the sub-commands `dashboard` and `alpha`.
+Therefore, the reports available in the page [https://operator-framework.github.io/audit/](https://operator-framework.github.io/audit/) are done using the sub-command `dashboard`.
 All custom reports requires the bundles report in jSON format so that they can are able to gathering the data and process it accordingly.

 ### Options